Weronika Rosati: Acting career

 Rosati starred in the 2020 drama Never Gonna Snow Again directed by Małgorzata Szumowska and Michał Englert, which premiered in the Main competition of the 77th Venice International Film Festival to critical acclaim.
-She lent her likeness to Marianne in the 2021 psychological horror video game The Medium, for which she was fully motion-captured.
-Rosati also appeared as Vanya in season 12 of NCIS: Los Angeles that year.
+She lent her likeness to Marianne in the 2021 psychological horror video game The Medium, for which she was fully motion-captured, and appeared as Vanya in season 12 of NCIS: Los Angeles that year.
+Rosati will executive produce the upcoming film adaptation of William Shakespeare's play King Lear titled Lear Rex.

 Personal life and non-acting work

 In 2005, Rosati was in a relationship with Polish-American journalist Max Kolonko.
 In 2010, Polish director Andrzej Żuławski, whom she dated between 2007 and 2008, released a book titled Nocnik, which included a character allegedly based on Rosati named Esther.
-She sued Żuławski and the book's publisher for violating her right to privacy and dignity as a woman as the book included intimate details about her.
-She won the case in 2015.
+She sued Żuławski and the book's publisher for violation of her right to privacy and dignity as a woman as the book included intimate details about her.
+They were ordered to issue an apology and pay her 100,000 zł damages in 2015.
 In September 2013, Rosati was a passenger in a car driven by her then-partner, Polish actor Piotr Adamczyk, which was involved in a road accident.
 Due to a leg injury sustained in the accident, she was unable to walk and required several surgeries and continual long-term physiotherapy, which prevented her from working for several months.
 Rosati and Adamczyk broke up in 2015.
 She was engaged to Polish orthopedic surgeon Robert Śmigielski with whom she was in a relationship between 2016 and 2018.
 She gave birth to their daughter, Elizabeth Valentina, on 11 December 2017.
 As of 2020, Rosati splits her time between homes in Warsaw and Los Angeles.

 While in a relationship with Śmigielski, Rosati experienced domestic abuse.
 She later became an advocate for domestic abuse victims.
 In 2019, she founded the Siła Kobiety Foundation (Woman's Strength Foundation), which offers help and support to women affected by domestic abuse.
 She has been credited with influencing the Me Too movement in Poland, and was honoured with the Polish Glamour Woman of the Year award for Activism.

 Rosati was included on the annual list of the 100 most valuable stars of the Polish show business compiled by the Polish edition of Forbes magazine between 2012 and 2014.
 She ranked 84th, 85th, and 83rd, respectively.
 She was the Polish ambassador of Procter and Gamble hair products Pantene (2004), Dr Irena Eris skin care line and fragrance Sin Skin (2007–2008), and Avon Products fragrance Femme (2014).
-She participated in season 10 of Taniec z gwiazdami (Polish version of Dancing with the Stars) in 2009, and was also a guest judge alongside her mother on the second season of Project Runway Poland in 2015 and guest-hosted SNL Poland in 2018.
+She participated in season 10 of Taniec z gwiazdami (Polish version of Dancing with the Stars) in 2009, was a guest judge alongside her mother on the second season of Project Runway Poland in 2015, and hosted an episode of SNL Poland in 2018.
 Rosati has also written articles about Hollywood stars and cinema for the website Stopklatka.pl and the magazine Film, among others.
 In 2021, she launched a vegan skin care brand Lajuu.